RedisLabs/redislabs-docs/content/rs/references/compatibility/breaking-changes.md

 - [`XCLAIM`](https://redis.io/commands/xclaim/)/[`XAUTOCLAIM`](https://redis.io/commands/xautoclaim/) skips deleted entries instead of replying with `nil` and deletes them from the pending entry list ([#10227](https://github.com/redis/redis/pull/10227)) - `XCLAIM`/`XAUTOCLAIM` now behaves in the following way:
   - If you try to claim a deleted entry, it is deleted from the pending entry list (PEL) where it is found (as well as the group PEL).
 Therefore, such an entry is not claimed, just cleared from PEL (because it doesn't exist in the stream anyway).
-  - Because deleted entries are not clained, `X[AUTO]CLAIM` does not return "nil" instead of an entry.
+  - Because deleted entries are not claimed, `X[AUTO]CLAIM` does not return "nil" instead of an entry.
   - Added an array of all the deleted stream IDs to `XAUTOCLAIM` response.

 ###  ACLs